 Different factors may affect the timing of your refund after the IRS receives your return.
 Even though most refunds are issued in fewer than 21 days, it’s possible your refund may take longer.
 You must also take into consideration the time it takes for your financial institution to post the refund to your account, or for you to receive it by mail.
 Using the tools listed below, it's possible to check on the status of a tax refund from the Internal Revenue Service:

 Track Your Status with MyJH

-Join MyJH not only to snap to file important tax documents, but to track the status of your refund in real time, 24/7.
+Join MyJH not only to organize important tax documents, but to track the status of your refund in real time, 24/7.

 Go Mobile with the IRS

 One of IRS's most popular online features gives you information about your federal income tax refund.
 The tool tracks your refund's progress through three stages:

 If you have further questions about the status of your return, you can also call the IRS Tax Assistance Hotline: 1-800-829-1040 (open Monday through Friday, from 7:00am to 10:00pm local time).
 Remember, IRS service representatives cannot provide tax refund information until 21 days have passed since your return was e-filed.
 Be prepared to wait, or call early in the morning for shortest wait and hold times.

 Your taxes and your money are very important, and your tax return is likely to be the single most important financial transaction for your year.
 Look out for your refund; it’s likely on the way! #JHTaxesDone